Recent News

 Although literacy skills are part of the whole school ethos, they are also an integral part of the English curriculum.
 Each stage of the curriculum is tailored to meet the needs of the students and explicit teaching of vocabulary using knowledge organisers and a wide variety of classroom activities are designed to enhance each student’s vocabulary and secure this vital knowledge enabling them to engage with a variety of challenging texts.

 One designated reading lesson a week is also built into the KS3 curriculum giving students access to a variety of suitable and varied texts.
-These ‘Reading Reward’ lessons allow students to improve their reading ability and ensures that every child in school always has access to suitable and varied reading material.
-Following the completion of each text, students complete a range of reading challenges allowing them to achieve reading points and rewards in recognition of their success.
+These lessons allow students to improve their reading ability and ensures that every child in school always has access to suitable and varied reading material.
+Following the completion of each text, students complete a quiz to gauge understanding and comprehension as well as offer insights into overall reading progress and suggestions for future reading material.

 All students in KS3 and KS4 are also provided with an extensive reading list which is constantly referred to and kept at the back of their exercise book and also available on the school website.
 The ‘Sixteen before Sixteen’ reading challenge gives students a diverse selection of texts to choose from and completing this challenge ensures students are reading challenging, rewarding and varied texts during their time at Pedmore.
 During English lessons, students are not only challenged to improve their reading and writing skills, speaking and listening activities are built in to each scheme of work to give students the confidence and knowledge that will support them throughout their school life and future careers.